AureoAgsalud/aureoagsalud.github.io/projects.md

 subtitle: "A look at what I've been working on"
 ---
 # Objects
-Blast off these space objects in this arcade shooter.
-Programmed with Unity, unique enemy mechanics are made to destroy your ship.
+Blast off into space in this arcade shooter.
+Programmed with Unity, unique enemy mechanics are made to destroy your starship.
 Developed a game from scratch and learned the fundamentals of classes such as player, weapons, and enemies.

 First, I developed a self-destructing enemy that explodes upon contact with your starship.
 I then designed a second enemy that shoots from a specific distance, which became the most challenging but rewarding mechanic to implement.